dreamcatcher-tech/network/Inbox/2024-08-22 1053 make a custom isolate caller with widget.md

 >[!danger] Depends:

-Make a widget that lets you craft your own parameters, and then also have the bot help you craft them, so you can make a call to anything
+Make a widget that lets you craft your own parameters, and then also have the bot help you craft them, so you can make a call to anything.

+Should be able to chat with this bot and work out the parameters you want, and then make it update the agent calling parameters ?